After-Ҵý Programs | Maple Ridge - Pitt Meadows Ҵý District 42

 Ҵý’s Out Program (Grades K-7)

-Funded by United Way, The Family Education & Support Centre is excited to bring you Resiliency Explorations.
-Students will learn about what it means to be resilient, and discuss themes such as mindfulness, empathy and optimism.
+Funded by United Way, The Family Education & Support Centre is excited to bring you Cultural Explorations.
+Students will learn about different cultures around the world and discuss themes such as transportation, animals, language, and art.
+Students will learn through discussion, videos and sharing of ideas.
+They will participate in fun activities, games, and arts and crafts projects.
+Snacks provided.

 *No sessions on non-instructional days or holidays